Baroness (G.I. Joe): Sigma 6

-Live action film
+Live-action film

 Sienna Miller portrays The Baroness in Stephen Sommers' 2009 film G.I.
 Joe: The Rise of Cobra.
-In the film, The Baroness was originally Ana Lewis, Duke's fiancée whom he left out of guilt for the presumed death of her brother Rex.
-She is kidnapped by Rex who uses the perfected nanomites on her; as a result, she becomes a member of Cobra and her hair color is changed from natural blonde to raven black.
+In the film, The Baroness was originally Ana Lewis, Duke's fiancée whom he left out of guilt for the presumed death of her brother Rex, whom he had failed to protect when they were fighting together in the United States Army.
+She is then kidnapped by a still-alive now-insane Rex who uses the perfected nanomites on her; as a result, she becomes a member of Cobra and her hair color is changed from natural blonde to raven black.
 As a Cobra agent, Baroness is also trained in ninjitsu and martial arts by Storm Shadow, whom she works with to acquire M.A.R.S Industries-created nanomite warheads.
 She marries Baron Daniel DeCobray, assuming the name of Baroness Anastasia DeCobray, so Cobra can make use of his research to weaponize the nanomite warheads.
 Baroness initially fails to capture the warheads from G.I.
 Joe, but she later invades the Pit with Storm Shadow and Zartan, where she steals the warheads and defeats Scarlett in a fight.
 After capturing Duke in Paris and bringing him to Cobra's Arctic base, Ana overcomes her programming and saves Duke, helping him bring Cobra Commander and Destro to justice.
 Ana is detained aboard the USS Flagg until the nanomites can be safely removed from her body and then shares a kiss with Duke.

 Baroness appears again in the 2021 reboot film Snake Eyes, portrayed by Úrsula Corberó.
 An old enemy of G.I.
 Joe member Scarlett, who has been observing her activity, Baroness is linked to many terrorist attacks, including killing a member of parliament along with 200 civilians to influence an election.
-She has also been arming Yakuza boss Kenta with weapons so that he can take control of the Arashikage clan and obtain a magical artifact called the "Jewel of the Sun" for the Cobra organization.
+She has also been arming yakuza boss Kenta with weapons so that he can take control of the Arashikage clan and obtain a magical artifact called the "Jewel of the Sun" for the Cobra organization.
 Snake Eyes steals the Jewel for Kenta and Baroness in exchange the location of his father's murderer.
 After Kenta betrays her and reveals he only intends to use the Jewel for himself, Baroness agrees to a temporary alliance with Scarlett and the Arashikage clan, helping them defeat Kenta's forces.
 In a mid-credits scene, Baroness appears on Tommy Arashikage's private jet and recruits him into Cobra.

 Video games

 The Baroness is one of the featured villains in the 1985 G.I.
 Joe: A Real American Hero computer game.
 She is also featured as a boss in the 1992 G.I.
 Joe arcade game.

 In the video game G.I.
 Joe: The Rise of Cobra, she is the first boss, who is fought towards the end of the "Arctic Arsenal" act.
 She is voiced by Grey DeLisle.

+She appears as both a playable character and boss in the game G.I.
+Joe: Operation Blackout.